-- 1. Completion of all didactic courses with a minimum GPA of a 2.8 and no course grades below C (70.0-74.9%). - 2.
-Successful completion of all Fieldwork courses with a grade of PASS. - 3.
+- 1. Completion of all didactic courses with a cumulative GPA of a 2.5 and no course grades below C (70.0-74.9%). - 2.
+Successful completion of all Fieldwork courses with a grade of C or higher. - 3.
 Complete all courses within the maximum timeframe of 150% of the length of the program in years (i.e., 4.5 years). - 4.
-Good standing in character, conduct, and ability as described in the Professional Behavior and Essential Functions Policy. - 5.
-Meeting all financial obligations to the University. - 6.
+Good standing in character, conduct, and ability as described in the Professional Behavior and Essential Functions Policy.

+- 5. Meeting all financial obligations to the University. - 6.
 Recommended by the faculty for graduation.